The same trip as the awesome 1/2 day trip but with time for lunch on route...

 - Meeting place - Symonds Yat West Leisure Park, Pay and Display Car Park, HR9 6DA, next to the Wye Canoes/Wye Adventures Shuttle Meet Point Flag)

 - On river time – 60-90 mins after meeting time (30 mins for paperwork, briefing, kitting out, 15 mins to travel to launch site, 20 mins to get boats off and get on water)

 - Duration – 4 hours (3 hours journeying)

 - Off water time - 4pm at latest

 - Time of Year – Unguided – March-December, Guided – All Year Round

-* Please note that the Staging point at Kerne bridge is now a privately owned area and you will need to pay a private toll of £2 to the owners on arrival, so please ensure you have this with you on the day
+* Please note that the launch point at Kerne bridge is now a privately owned area and you will need to pay a private toll of £2 to the owners on arrival when on a self-guided canoe or kayak trip, so please ensure you have this with you on the day.